What does it mean to Rehost an application?

 Plan for Availability and Recovery Upfront

-Conduct a Technical Feasibility Assessment
+Conduct a Data Center Assessment

-Some important aspects of this feasibility assessment include:
+Some important aspects of this assessment include:

 - Performance Assessment: Creating a list of business transactions that are representative of the different workloads is essential.
 Define response time requirements for these business transactions based on business needs and the current system’s performance Service Level Agreements (SLAs).
 Performance feasibility needs to determine how these SLAs can be met in the new cloud environment.

-- Scalability Assessment: Especially for COTS-packaged applications, what are the available options for scaling (scale out or scale up)?
+- Scalability Assessment: Especially for COTS-packaged applications, what are the available options for scaling (scale-out or scale-up)?

 Conduct a Business Impact Assessment

-- Staffing and Vendor Impacts: Prepare a list of internal staff resources and roles required for performing the migration and a list of external parties, including legacy system product vendors.
+- Staffing and Vendor Impacts: Prepare a list of internal staff resources and roles required for performing the migration and a list of external parties, including on-premises system product vendors.
 Evaluate the costs of obtaining those resources.

 Build an Effective Migration Plan